 Dr. Power is the Program Coordinator for the Environmental Geoscience program at Trent University, Canada’s leading environmental university.
 This program integrates the disciplines of geology, biology, chemistry, and geography to study the interaction between human activities and earth systems.
 Students receive foundational training in geoscience while also gaining knowledge in the other sciences.
 They further develop their skills and experience from taking a breadth of advanced geoscience courses including a field methods course that provides opportunities to apply and master geoscience techniques.
 The program provides students with the knowledge requirements for becoming an accredited Professional Geoscientist (P.Geo.) with the Association of Professional Geoscientists of Ontario.

 Field Methods in Environmental Geoscience, Fall term

 Students learn essential field skills including designing a field study, mapping, and measurement techniques.
 The geology of Southern Ontario and its mining industry are examined along with the potential for environmental impacts.
 Most instruction takes place during required field trips with students submitting weekly technical reports.
 Download the 2018 syllabus.

 Past exercises have included:

-Cordova Mines - investigating acid mine drainage at an historic gold mine
+Cordova Mines - investigate acid mine drainage at an historic gold mine

-Covia Nepheline Syenite Mine - tour and sampling of waste rock and tailings
+Covia Nepheline Syenite Mine - tour and sample waste rock and tailings

-Bannockburn Gold Property - exploration of a gold deposit
+Bannockburn Gold Property - explore a gold deposit

-Phytoremediation at Cordova Mines - construction of remediation plots
+Phytoremediation at Cordova Mines - construct remediation plots

-Canada Talc Mine - study of the closed and remediated talc mine
+Canada Talc Mine - study this closed remediated mine

-Warsaw Caves - explore the caves and conduct a water sampling survey
+Warsaw Caves - map the caves and conduct a water sampling survey

 Earth materials, winter term

 This course introduces students to the study of rocks and minerals, including their description, classification, and origin.
 Rocks and minerals of environmental (e.g., human health) and economic importance are emphasized.
 Practical laboratory exercises enable students to become proficient at identifying rocks and minerals using physical and optical properties.
 Download the 2019 syllabus.

 Laboratory exercises include using petrographic microscopes, examining mineral specimens, as well as igneous, metamorphic and sedimentary rocks… learning about the solid Earth!